 NEW!
 Packaged Terminal Air Conditioners High efficiency PTACs for dorms, apartments and medical facilities.

-Performance Based Design (PBD) Option

-Within the IBC 2003 edition, the NFPA 5000 set of codes, and the 2000 edition of the NFPA 101 Life Safety Code, there is a new approach to the design of buildings called the performance-based design (PBD) option.
+Continued from page 66 Performance Based Design (PBD) Option Within the IBC 2003 edition, the NFPA 5000 set of codes, and the 2000 edition of the NFPA 101 Life Safety Code, there is a new approach to the design of buildings called the performance-based design (PBD) option.
 The PBD option is an alternative design method to the traditional application of prescriptive code requirements found in these codes.
 Performance-based design represents a choice between adhering to the prescriptive requirements of the traditional building code, or developing performance-based engineering solutions that comply with the intent of the building code and meet the goals and objectives of the building users, owners, and other stakeholders.
 Prior to the two new code documents, none of the previous model building or fire codes provided comprehensive guidance on PBD, even though the concept has been around for some time.
 In fact, performance-based design has been used successfully in other countries, including Australia, New Zealand, and Great Britain.
-And in this country, the development and justification of code compliance alternatives, under the alternate methods and materials provisions of the building code, has often been labeled as performance-based design.
+And in this country, the develop- ENERGY SAVINGS Main Steam Stop Valves & Gate Valves on a boiler are prime candidates for treatment.
+INSULTECH Thermal Blanket Insulation is a removable, reusable engineered system.
+Utilizing CAD Technology for design, INSUL-TECH covers difficult surfaces typically left bare to radiant heat loss.
+Shannon Enterprises can offer Energy Savings on steam and process systems.
+Payback periods typically fall within one year with years of additional savings after installation.